 2. What rights do I have with a conditional green card?

 Are my rights limited with a conditional green card?

 Surprisingly, a conditional or temporary green card grants you the same rights as a permanent green card.
 The only difference is the validity period.

 Another benefit of having a temporary green card is that your time in conditional residency counts towards citizenship.
 Typically, you have to wait five years to apply for citizenship, and sometimes three.
-Any time spent on a conditional green card counts towards the three- or five-year period.
+Any time spent on a conditional card counts towards the three- or five-year period.